A place making framework

 A 'place hierarchy' has been developed to ensure that plans are developed at various scales and in various locations around our LGA.
 This hierarchy breaks the LGA down into precincts, places and hubs, and allows for the development of place plans, which consist of non-statutory masterplans and place manuals; and statutory plans of management for these various locations.

 "It takes a place to create a community and a community to create a place" (Project for Public Spaces, 2018).
-Council will use industry recognised principles and placemaking criteria to develop our place manuals; and will develop our statutory plans of management in accordance with legislative requirements.
+We will use industry recognised principles and placemaking criteria to develop our place manuals; and will develop our statutory plans of management in accordance with legislative requirements.

-Plans of Management - Council's responsibilities
+Plans of Management - our responsibilities

 A Plan of Management does not however, replace a Masterplan, Strategic Plan or Operational Plan and it is not used for matters such as resource allocation.